dasic002/virtual_recipe_book/README.md

 - Create an account and log in with Cloudinary.com.
 - In the dashboard copy your API Environment variable.
-- In your env.py file replace `<API ENVIRONEMENT VARIABLE>` in the CLOUDINARY_URL environment variable with the copied API Environment variable.
+- In your env.py file replace `<API ENVIRONMENT VARIABLE>` in the CLOUDINARY_URL environment variable with the copied API Environment variable.
 - Save the file.

 ### Deployment